boltops-tools/pipedream/docs/docs.md

 Codepipeline is a tool that simplifies creating and managing [AWS CodePipeline](https://aws.amazon.com/codepipeline/) resources.
 It provides a DSL to create a Pipeline, Scheduled Event, IAM Role, and Webhook.

-The DSL is simply a wrapper to the [CloudFormation CodePipeline Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-pipeline.html).
-Essentially, this means you can **fullly control** and customize of the CodePipeline resources.
+The DSL is essentially a wrapper to the CloudFormation for resources like the [CodePipeline Project resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-pipeline.html).
+This means you can **fullly control** and customize of the CodePipeline resources.

 ## Usage Scenarios